Monday, January 27, 2020

 The returning main cast gave quality comedic performances, with Dwayne Johnson, Jack Black and Kevin Hart as the standouts.
 The other actors featured added colour to the film, with Danny Devito and Danny Glover's characters (also portrayed by Johnson and Hart, respectively) acting as a running joke.
 It may look like a difference between THE NEXT LEVEL and Welcome to the JungleIn other words, the action and antics stayed the same, but the performances changed.

 THE NEXT LEVEL was a great sequel and enjoyable for audiences who have watched its predecessor.
 This film may turn out as a tough act to follow.
-That depends if the next instalment will turn out less than we thought.
+That depends on whether the next instalment will turn out less than we thought.
 Best of luck, movie viewers!

 Star rating: (8/10) Very Good Movie